What can I say – it’s been a bit of a tumultuous week.

 Apart from being Heritage Day, 24 September is also celebrated as National Braai Day.
 What more fitting example of our shared cross-cultural heritage can there be than a braai??
 Far from being the preserve of white rugby-playing, beer-swilling males, cooking on an open fire under South Africa’s sunny skies is a uniting activity for everyone – just ask Archbishop Desmond Tutu, the patron of Braai4Heritage.

-Sadly, we did not braai on the 24th – the weather was against us and the house was a disaster with three people frantically trying to organise and pack their belongings into their respective suitcases, but I do have a recipe to share with you that we made earlier this month: braai sarmies.
-These are basically sandwiches done on the grill, lending them a particularly appealing smoky taste.
+Sadly, we did not braai on the 24th – the weather was against us and the house was a disaster with three people frantically trying to organise and pack their belongings into their respective suitcases, but I do have a recipe to share with you that we made earlier this month: braaibroodjies (or in English, braai sarmies).
+These are basically grilled cheese and tomato sandwiches done on the barbecue grill, lending them a particularly appealing smoky taste.
 You can keep them as simple as you like or dress them up to the nines – the choice is yours.

 However you choose to make them, here are some hints that you will find helpful:

-- butter the outside of the sandwiches lightly.
+- Butter the outside of the braaibroodjies generously.
 This will prevent them from sticking to the braai grid or from burning too quickly.
+There is no such thing as too much butter.

-- make sure to use melty cheese as a filling – you will need something to ‘glue’ the two halves together, otherwise they easily fall apart when you turn them over.
+- Make sure to use melty cheese as a filling – you will need something to ‘glue’ the two halves together as it melts, otherwise the braaibroodjies easily fall apart when you turn them over.

-- if you have a “sarmie braai” (a long, narrow hinged wire basket that has a flat grid and a shallow basket for the sandwiches, clipped together at the handle end), use it.
-Otherwise, use two metal egg-lifters, one on top and one below, to turn the sarmies.
+- If you have a “sarmie braai” (a long, narrow hinged wire basket that has a flat grid and a shallow basket for the sandwiches, clipped together at the handle end), use it.
+Otherwise, use two metal egg-lifters, one on top and one below, to turn the braaibroodjies.